The Data Stewardship Challenge

 1. Make Data Governance Explicit to Support Trust and Reuse

 Clear governance defines roles, responsibilities, and procedures ensuring data quality, long-term maintenance, accountability, and compliance with community principles such as FAIR and CARE.
-Effective governance fosters trust, facilitates data sharing, reduces ambiguity regarding decision making, and is critical for coordinating both technical and sociocultural aspects of data stewardship.
+Effective governance fosters trust, and facilitate data sharing, reduces ambiguity regarding decision making, and is critical for coordinating both technical and sociocultural aspects of data stewardship.

 In collaborative international or multi-organizational settings, establishing governance at the outset of a project is crucial for aligning diverse groups, including biologists, data managers, Indigenous communities, policymakers, and other participants.
 Early governance planning should establish clear, collaborative frameworks that respect each group’s expertise and needs from the beginning.